 Right now, there is no shortage of issues to consider.
-Whether it’s new regulations, the rise of automation, pricing fluctuations, or evolving investor expectations, the volume of change facing financial advisors today is as large as the pace of change is rapid.
+Whether it’s new regulations, the rise of automation, pricing fluctuations, or evolving investor expectations, the volume of change facing financial professionals today is as large as the pace of change is rapid.
 And because of it, we are seeing the independent model evolve before our eyes.
 Decades of behavior is being asked to change, seemingly overnight.
 That’s a tall order for any business person.

 I’ve always thought that you could learn a lot about an organization by how it responds to change.
 Does it rigidly stand its ground and eventually lose its relevance?
 Or does it blow like a seed in the winds of change until it becomes an unrecognizable version of its former self?